Create Bookmarks From Text File

 #A1F4BB

-Here is a sample of the control file that uses many of the keywords above.
+Here is a sample of the control file (comma-delimited) that uses many of the keywords above.
 Keywords are shown in blue, destination pages in red and bookmark titles appears in green color.

 Chapter One